“Every corner of British Columbia is spectacular. Wherever you live is an outstanding place. Stay home and enjoy it.” – Premier John Horgan

 Parks that attract large crowds will remain closed until it is safe to reopen at a later date.
 Back-country campgrounds in some parks with high day use will also remain closed.

 Visitors must adhere to the orders and recommendations of the Provincial Health Officer and maintain physical distancing from others.
-Please be prepared for limited or no access to park amenities such as toilets and garbage cans.
-Playgrounds, water fountains, campgrounds, picnic tables/shelters and fishing piers are CLOSED.
+Please be prepared for limited access to park amenities such as toilets and garbage cans.
+Playgrounds and water fountains are closed.

 Health & Safety Guidelines

-- Please visit parks close to home, within your own community.
+- Give preference to visiting parks closer to home, within your own region.

 - If a parking lot is full, the park is at capacity; please do not park on road sides or overflow.

-- Bring your own hand sanitizer and practice appropriate hygiene.
+- Bring your own hand sanitizer and practice appropriate hand and respiratory hygiene.

 - Keep pets on a leash.